PabloThePilot/PabloThePilot.Github.IO/README.md

 (15) Go-arounds.

 How long does this take?
-Well that is entirely dependent on you.
+That is entirely dependent on you.
 If I have to drag you through it, about three months.
-If you come in and say "I am ready to challenge sixty one dot eighty seven delta three through seven today" a lot less than a month.
+If you come in and say "I am ready to challenge sixty one dot eighty seven delta three through seven today", less than a month. (some people do it in 12 hours of flight time, some do it in 46 hours of flight time.
+Many people realize that becoming a pilot takes a lot more work than they thought and simply never solo.
+Rest assured that I will not turn you loose until we both feel comfortable with it.)

 How often should I be training?
 2 to 3 times a week.
 Any less and you will have to re-learn what you already acquired every time you come in.
 More is certainly appreciated, though it is beneficial to sleep on it and alow your brain to make the neccessary connections while you dream of flying.
 This is a good indicator that you are learning.
 In the begining you will saturate after about an hour of flight. as you progress, you will get more out of longer flights.